iai-group/DialogueKit/README.md

 ## Conventions

 We follow the [IAI Python Style Guide](https://github.com/iai-group/styleguide/tree/main/python).
-We have additional pre-commit hooks for [mypy](https://mypy.readthedocs.io/en/stable/), [docformatter](https://docformatter.readthedocs.io/en/latest/), and [pydocstyle](http://www.pydocstyle.org/en/stable/index.html) (see [Wiki](https://github.com/iai-group/DialogueKit/wiki/Pre-commit) for more details).
+We have an additional pre-commit hook for [pydocstyle](http://www.pydocstyle.org/en/stable/index.html) (see [Wiki](https://github.com/iai-group/DialogueKit/wiki/Pre-commit) for more details).

 ## Contributors